Shiweiliuiiiiiii/shiweiliuiiiiiii.github.io/_pages/about.md

   - /about.html
 ---

 Hi, I am a postdoctoral fellow in the [VITA group](https://vita-group.github.io/) and the Institute for Foundations of Machine Learning ([IFML](https://www.ifml.institute/)) at UT Austin, under the supervision of [Atlas Wang](https://express.adobe.com/page/CAdrFMJ9QeI2y/).
 I abtained my Ph.D. at the Eindhoven University of Technology (TU/e), the Netherlands, under the supervision of [Mykola Pechenizkiy](https://www.win.tue.nl/~mpechen/) and [Decebal Constantin Mocanu](https://people.utwente.nl/d.c.mocanu).
-Before I moved to the Netherlands, I obtained my master degree at Harbin Institute of Technology (Shenzhen).

 Research Interests